mhmmdfjr123/simponi-portal/installation.md

 3. Install Laravel Dependencies

         composer install

+   If you are using Composer behind proxy, please [click here](http://stackoverflow.com/questions/17307600/php-composer-behind-http-proxy)

 4. Create .env file based on .env.example, or you can try the following command: